expo/expo/docs/pages/versions/v39.0.0/sdk/facebook-ads.md

 ### Development vs Production

+When using Facebook Ads in development, you can use Facebook's test ad IDs so that there's minimal setup needed on your part.
+Wherever a `placementId` is required, simply provide `DEMO_AD_TYPE#YOUR_PLACEMENT_ID` where `DEMO_AD_TYPE` is one of the values [shown here in the "Demo Ad Type Table"](https://developers.facebook.com/docs/audience-network/overview/in-house-mediation/server-to-server/testing/).

-When using Facebook Ads in development, you'll need to register your device to be able to show ads.
-You can add the following at the top of your file to register your device:
+Another option is to add the following at the top of your file to register your device:

 ```js
 import * as FacebookAds from 'expo-ads-facebook';